Cranbrook, Devon: History

+The first 7 retail units are now either fully functional, or will be, with only one unit left empty- and the nursery is expected to be open for the next school year in September.

 Accessibility and transport

-Cranbrook railway station on the Exeter - Waterloo line opened in 2015.
+Cranbrook railway station, on the Exeter–Waterloo line, opened in 2015.
 The project cost over £5 million, and provides an hourly service to Exeter and London Waterloo.

 Stagecoach South West operate three bus routes serving the town: the 4 between Exeter, Cranbrook, Ottery St Mary, Honiton and Axminster; the 4A between Exeter, Cranbrook, West Hill, Ottery St Mary and Honiton; and the 4B which is an early morning bus which goes to Exeter, Cranbrook, West Hill, Ottery St Mary, Honiton and Axminster.
 On Sundays the only service to run is the 4 as a reduced service from Exeter to Cranbrook.

 Cranbrook is 2.2 mi from Exeter International Airport.

 In the 2010's, the Clyst Honiton Bypass was created specifically to accommodate the new town.
-It connects Honiton Road to the A30 and M5 (Junction 29) Both of which experienced improvements.
+It connects Honiton Road to the A30 and M5 (Junction 29), both of which experienced improvements, such as Redhayes Bridge (a pedestrian and cycle bridge over the M5 that connects Cranbrook to the rest of Exeter) which opened at the time.

 Facilities

-The first phase of the Cranbrook development is known as "Younghayes".
-A primary school (St Martin's C of E) opened in September 2012.
-The Younghayes Centre is complete and is used as a meeting point for clubs, meetings and events.
-It houses a Youth Club.
-There is also a neighbourhood centre with a general shop and a pharmacy.